 Homelessness is hitting older Floridians

 Carolyn had been living in her vehicle for two months at the time, and 7News reports she has only Social Security for income.
-She doesn't share her monthly benefit, but the average retired worker today collects about $2,000 a month.
+She didn't share her monthly benefit amount, but the average retired worker today collects about $2,000 a month.

-Carolyn has sold many of her possessions, but simply doesn’t have enough money for housing.
-In the absence of a bed, she sleeps upright in her car instead of lying down.
+Carolyn has sold many of her possessions, but simply came up short on money for housing.
+In the absence of a bed, she slept upright in her car instead of lying down.

 “I sleep here in this seat, scrunched down.
 My ankles and legs are swollen from having to sit all the time,” she said.
 “I buy jug water, it’s cheaper.
 And I eat one meal a day, for $2.02.”

-Thanks to her Medicare plan, Carolyn has free access to a gym where she can shower, per 7News.
-But she still needs a home.
+Thanks to her Medicare plan, Carolyn had free access to a gym where she could shower, per 7News.
+But her experience was far from living in an actual home.

 “It could be my aunt, it could be my mother.
 It just breaks my heart just how humble Carolyn is,” she told 7News with tears in her eyes.